nukosuke/p6-webservice-annict/README.md

 DESCRIPTION
 ===========

-WebService::Annict is ...
+WebService::Annict is Annict API interface

 AUTHOR
 ======

-nukosuke <nukosuke@shibuya.tech>
+nukosuke <nukosuke@cpan.org>

 COPYRIGHT AND LICENSE
 =====================

 Copyright 2016 nukosuke

-This library is free software; you can redistribute it and/or modify it under the Artistic License 2.0.
+This software is released under the MIT License, see LICENSE.